 It’s been a while since I blogged last.
 Since then, lots has happened in the tech world: we had the S3 apocalypse, the PSN debacle, Microsoft bought Skype, the world bought LinkedIn shares.
 I’ve been keeping myself equally busy, and I’m going to be rolling out a bunch of new coolness over the next few weeks.

 Second, is a redux of Edwin Martin’s excellent Shadow animation plugin providing a way to animate the

-text-shadow property.
-Head over to the plugin's page to see it in action, and browse the source on Github.
-Although I was able to reuse a lot of the code from Edwin's plugin, but there were a couple of gotchas.
+text-shadow property; you can browse the source on Github.
+Although I was able to reuse a lot of the code from Edwin’s plugin, but there were a couple of gotchas.
 Most notably, the spec for text-shadow allows the color to be declared at the beginning or end of the property, while in

 box-shadow’s spec only the beginning is allowable.
 Additionally, I wanted to allow